-Mole damage is often confused with damage caused by other underground critters such as gophers, voles and other rodents.
-Knowing which enemy you’re battling is the first step to winning the war with these underground destroyers.
+Mole damage is often confused with damage caused by other underground critters such as gophers and voles.
+Knowing which enemy you're battling is the first step to winning the war with these underground destroyers.

 Moles' burrowing habits can damage grass, flower beds and tear up tree roots, causing extensive cosmetic damage to lawns and gardens.
 Mole tunnels can be classified into two basic types, shallow and deep.
 Shallow tunnels create surface runways whereas deep tunnels create surface mounds.
 Both cause unsightly damage that is hard to miss and has been known to drive otherwise sane people to extreme behavior in their quest to rid their yards of moles.